hsgg/1-node-supercomputer/2020/blog-20201025-campaign-fundraising.md

 million, DSCC $209 million.
 The RNC got $604 million, NRCC $214 million, NRSC
 $200 million.

-Let's add them together.
-For the democratic committees that is $844 million, and $1,018 million for the republican committees.
+The sum total for the democratic committees is $844 million, and $1,018 million for the republican committees.

 Also adding the presidential candidate's funding, we get $1.666 billion for the